bioinformatics-centre/BayesTyper/README.md

 **bayesTyper**: Method for genotyping variant graphs using exact alignment of k-mers.
 **bayesTyperUtils**: Utility tools for pre- and post-processing Variant Call Format (VCF) files for BayesTyper.

-Complete documentation and static builds will be avaliable by the end of June, 2016
+Complete documentation and static builds will be avaliable by the end of July, 2016